How to Clean the Pre-Collision Sensor on a Toyota RAV4

 Step-by-Step Cleaning Process

-Start by identifying the location of your pre-collision sensor, which is usually found behind the front emblem or grille of your Toyota RAV4.
-Follow these steps for an effective cleaning process:
+Start by finding your pre-collision sensor, typically behind the front emblem or grille on your Toyota RAV4.
+Then follow these steps:

 What to Do When Cleaning Doesn’t Work: Troubleshooting Sensor Issues